Nearly 400 Afghan evacuees who had worked alongside the South Korean government arrived in Korea in late August.

 Najeeb Begi asks Koreans to be more sympathetic toward Afghans who had to flee their country as Koreans did in the past.

-An Jeong-yeon, Lee Eun-soo
+By Hyunbin Park Photo, video by An Jeong-yeon, Lee Eun-soo